-A User Administrator can configure and enable SSO for him or herself and for other sub-users.
-In the process of setting up SSO, we recommend that the User Administrator create an SSO Admin – a dedicated user who has permission to access the SSO configuration.
-SSO is never enabled for the SSO Admin so he can always sign in to the account with his Keepit credentials.
-This will ensure that the User Administrator and other users will not get locked out of their account in case SSO is configured incorrectly or an SSO certificate expires.
-For a step-by-step guide, see the article How to create an SSO Admin role.
+A Master Administrator can configure and enable SSO for themselves or for other users.
+In the process of setting up SSO, we recommend that the Master Administrator create an SSO Admin – a dedicated user who has permission to access the SSO configuration.
+SSO is never enabled for the SSO Admin meaning this user can always sign in to the account with Keepit credentials.
+This will ensure that the Master Administrator and other users will not get locked out of their account in case SSO is configured incorrectly or an SSO certificate expires.
+For a step-by-step guide, see: Create an SSO Admin role

 To configure SSO:

-- In the Name field, enter a name and select Apply.
+- In the Name field, enter a name.

-- In the IDP URL field, enter the Identity Provider URL and select Apply.
+- In the IDP URL field, enter the Identity Provider URL.

 The IDP URL is the URL that performs the validation of credentials.
 You can find the IDP URL when configuring SSO with Azure AD Premium or other identity provider.
 In Azure it is called Login URL or SAML Single-Sign On Service URL.